-8.4 miles roundtrip.
+8.4 miles.
 Easy trail surface of pine and sand, some boardwalks over wet areas, minor rolling hills (really minor – the elevation of Laurel Hill is only 130′!!!).
 The boardwalks can be slippery in wet or icy conditions.

 - Shorter options: 3.5 mile GREEN loop, 1.3 mile BLUE, .7 mile PINK or use the GREEN trail in conjunction with WHITE for varying loops.

 *Ticks: The Pine Barrens are notorious for ticks.
-We don’t use bug spray in January but it got warm enough that day that we had one on a pantleg.
-So if you can pick up a tick here in January, imagine what you may end up with in the summer – be prepared.
+We don’t use bug spray in January but it got warm enough that day that we had one on a pant leg.

 From the Garden State Parkway Southbound or Northbound: Exit 69 (Waretown); turn LEFT (west) onto Wells Mills Road, Route 532; proceed approx. 2.5 miles to park entrance on the LEFT.